robocorp/robocorp/README.md

 - 🕸️ Open a local Playwright browser and make some Google searches.
 (Coming soon)
 - 🖥️ Securely fetch contents of `.txt` and `.pdf` files from your local machine's folder in real time.
 (Coming soon)

 Build more `@actions` and be awesome!
 We'd love to hear and see what have you built.
 Join our [Slack community](https://robocorp-developers.slack.com/) to share your work, or post it in the [Discussions](https://github.com/robocorp/robocorp/discussions/categories/show-and-tell).
-We'll soon start showcasing the best of the community `@actions` here!
+We'll soon start showcasing the best from the community here!

 ## Roadmap